usnistgov/oscal-xproc3/setup-notes.md

 If the smoke tests work, but a pipeline does not function correctly, any problem is most likely not with installation or configuration, but with the pipeline itself, or in a resource that it reads or requires.

-Morgana returns information about errors and warnings in XML format.
-While this compromises their legibility on the screen, generally speaking the messages embedded are fairly helpful.
-And this XML is very useful for other purposes, as it can be trapped and processed further.
+XProc being XML-centric, you will typically see information about errors and warnings in XML format.
+While this arguably compromises their legibility on the screen, generally speaking the messages embedded are fairly helpful.
+And this XML is very useful for other purposes, as it can be captured and processed.

 Any problems with any pipelines on this site (or any pipelines not otherwise called out in documentation or comments) should be [reported](https://github.com/usnistgov/oscal-xproc3/issues), as it is not our aim to distribute broken software.
-Of course, if your aim is to learn XProc and XSLT, we also hope you are looking at useful error messages very soon - signposts on your journey.
+Of course, if your aim is to learn XProc and related tech, we also hope you are looking at useful error messages very soon - signposts on your journey.

 ---